Indiana Jones and the Last Crusade: Release

-Marketing

 The film's teaser trailer debuted in November 1988 with Scrooged and The Naked Gun.
 Rob MacGregor wrote the tie-in novelization that was released in June 1989; it sold enough copies to be included on the New York Times Best Seller list.
 MacGregor went on to write the first six Indiana Jones prequel novels during the 1990s.
 Following the film's release, Ford donated Indiana's fedora and jacket to the Smithsonian Institution's National Museum of American History.

-No toys were made to promote the film; Indiana Jones "never happened on the toy level", said Larry Carlat, senior editor of the journal Children's Business.
+No toys were made to promote the film, Indiana Jones "never happened on the toy level", said Larry Carlat, senior editor of the journal Children's Business.
 Rather, Lucasfilm promoted Indiana as a lifestyle symbol, selling tie-in fedoras, shirts, jackets and watches.
 Two video games based on the film were released by LucasArts in 1989: Indiana Jones and the Last Crusade: The Graphic Adventure and Indiana Jones and the Last Crusade: The Action Game.
 A third game was produced by Taito and released in 1991 for the Nintendo Entertainment System.
 Ryder Windham wrote another novelization, released in April 2008 by Scholastic, to coincide with the release of Indiana Jones and the Kingdom of the Crystal Skull.
 Hasbro released toys based on The Last Crusade in July 2008.